 We do our woodworking in a huge variety of settings: from tiny corners of the family basement or garage, to classrooms, to large production shops.
 Our tools vary from simple hand tools, to power tools, restored antique to modern tools, and even computer assisted tools.

 For monthly programs/presentations on a variety of woodworking topics.
 To share the fun, the challenges with members.
 To get new ideas, or advice on problems.
 And to share our accomplishments, O.K., to brag a little.

-Monthly meetings on the campus of the Ashwaubenon High School.
+Monthly meetings are held at The Art Garage in Green Bay.
 Click Meetings and Events for more details.